arocks/edge-docs/docs/index.md

     $ pip install --use-wheel -r requirements.txt

-On some Linux systems, Pillow will not install unless you install a C compiler:
+On some Linux systems like Ubuntu, Pillow will not install unless you install a C compiler and dependencies:

-    $ sudo apt-get install python3-dev python3-setuptools
+    $ sudo apt-get install python3-dev python3-setuptools libjpeg-dev zlib1g-dev

 Now, you are all set.
 Adding a new app say `polls` would be like: